Shock Chlorination: How to Get Rid of Bacteria in Your Well Water

 Are you ready?
 Pre-shock chlorination checklist

-Use liquid household bleach with 5.25% chlorine for disinfection to work properly.
+Must have 5.25% chlorine for disinfection to work properly.

 Do not use bleach with anything else added like fragrance or scent.
 As a rule of thumb, 1 gallon of bleach can disinfect an 8-inch diameter well holding approximately 100 feet of water.